 PBIS is a general education initiative, supporting all children and youth.
 PBIS is a decision-making framework that guides selection, integration, and implementation of the best evidence-based academic and behavioral practices for improving important academic and behavior outcomes for all students.
 In general, PBIS emphasizes four integrated elements: data for decision making, measurable outcomes supported and evaluated by data, practices with evidence that these outcomes are achievable, and systems that efficiently and effectively support implementation of these practices.

 In partnership with the community, Licking Heights Local School is committed to equip students with the skills to become caring, compassionate, trustworthy, and respectful citizens.
 Licking Heights Local School is committed to providing students with a safe and happy environment, while motivating them to think and solve problems critically in a rapidly changing and diverse world.

-- Golden Dustpan - Each month the custodians will choose one class in each hallway who has the cleanest room.
+Golden Dustpan: Each month the custodians will choose one class in each hallway who has the cleanest room.
 The class has ownership of the pan for the entire month.
-Mr. Scheiderer pthen resents it with some treats to the winning class.
+Mr. Scheiderer then sends it with some treats to the winning class.

 Student of the Month: Each month there is one character trait that we focus on.
 The homeroom teacher then chooses one student that exemplifies that specific trait.
 Once they are chosen, a letter will be sent home announcing that they were picked and are invited to a Student of the Month breakfast.
 At that time they will receive a medal, certificate and a group picture is put into the local newspaper.

 Respectful, Responsible and Safe Quarterly Awards (Grades K-2): At each quarterly awards, kindergarten-second grade teachers choose students who were best exemplifying our mission here at South.